tizzo/remote_object/README.md

 ## _THIS MODULE IS INSECURE!_ ##

-It is currently under active development and is inherently highly dangerous.
+It is merely an experiment and is inherently highly dangerous.
 The module executes code on a remote server over a web service and currently provides no (working) authentication

 ## Remote Object ##

 Remote Object is a pair of Drupal modules built from the ground up to visit evil upon the world and eat all of your children.

 Well, actually that's just a likely side effect.
 This module was written as an experiment to see how we could get [glip](https://github.com/patrikf/glip) operations to run on a remote machine with as little code as possible.
+It is a horrible PHP hack created as an experiment and shared here because ...well... why not?

 Remote object provides two modules, a client and a server.
 The client provides a factory function which can be used to retrieve php objects from the remote server.
 Any method executed against the retrieved object is then routed back to the remote site, executed there, and the result is returned (and wrapped in another proxy object if necessary).